Monster High: The Movie

-Monster High: The Movie is a 2022 live-action musical fantasy film directed by Todd Holland, produced by the television division of Mattel and Brightlight Pictures, written by Jenny Jaffe, Greg Erb, and Jason Oremland, and starring Miia Harris, Ceci Balagot, and Nayah Damasen.
+Monster High: The Movie (titled onscreen as Monster High) is a 2022 musical fantasy film directed by Todd Holland, produced by the television division of Mattel and Brightlight Pictures, written by Jenny Jaffe, Billy Eddy, and Matt Eddy with a story by Jaffe, Greg Erb, and Jason Oremland, and starring Miia Harris, Ceci Balagot, and Nayah Damasen.
+The cast includes Case Walker, Lina Lecompte, Justin Derickson, Jy Prishkulnik, Kyle Selig, Marci T. House, Scotch Ellis Loring, Lilah Fitzgerald, Nasiv Sall, and Steve Valentine.
 In the United States, it was released on both Paramount+ and Nickelodeon on October 6, 2022.

 Based on the Monster High fashion doll franchise by Mattel, it is one of two projects announced on February 23, 2021, alongside an animated series as part of a second Monster High brand relaunch.

+A sequel titled Monster High 2 premiered on October 5, 2023.